ColasNahaboo/advent-of-code-my-solutions/go/2023/README.md

 - **d08** A problem that can only be solved easily by strong hypotheses on the input.
 In this case that values loop in a clean way.
 - **d10** A topological problem, where you must find points inside a loop, my solution is tracing a ray and counting the crossings of the loop.
 Point is inside if this number is odd.
 - **d11** Simple problem, but too huge to be solved by handling space as a grid, we must use the mere list of galaxies coordinates instead.
+- **d12** I had a very hard time to debug this.
+The algorithm seemed simple enough to me, but I kept having bugs that I could not identify.
+- **d14** A classic: detecting a loop in a series of results to avoid computing all of them.
+I also made a library `Scalarray.go` to help managing these 2D grids that are so often used in these kind of problems.